RainingSea/cese/project/website/TripSaver/ce/ce_0/architect.md

 [CONTENT]
-"Implementation approach": "The 'Trip Saver' web application will be developed using Python for the backend logic and HTML for the frontend interface.
-The Flask framework will be utilized to create the web application structure, manage routing, and handle user sessions.
-For data storage, local text files will be used to store user information and trip details, ensuring simplicity and ease of access.",
+"Implementation approach": "The 'Trip Saver' web application will be developed using HTML for the frontend and Python for the backend logic.
+User interactions will be handled through HTML forms for registration, login, and trip details input.
+Upon submission, the data will be processed in Python, which will handle user authentication, trip processing, and transportation suggestions.
+Data will flow from user inputs to local text files for storage and retrieval, ensuring a lightweight application without SQL databases.",

-"UI design":"The user interface will consist of several key pages: 1) Registration Page with input fields for username and password, a submit button, and a link to the Login Page.
-2) Login Page with input fields for username and password, a submit button, and a link to the Registration Page.
-3) Trip Input Page with fields for starting point, destination, and travel date, along with a submit button.
-4) Suggestions Page to display transportation options with estimated costs and times, and a comparison feature.
-5) A Logout button to return to the Login Page.",
+"UI design": "The key UI components will include a Registration Page with fields for username and password, a Login Page with similar fields, a Trip Details Input Page with fields for starting point, destination, and travel date, and a Results Page displaying transportation options with estimated costs and times.
+A comparison interface will allow users to view and compare different transportation options.
+Accessibility will be considered by ensuring all forms are labeled and easy to navigate.",

-"Data Storage":"Data will be stored in local text files, organized by type.
-User accounts will be stored in 'users.txt', trip details in 'trips.txt', and preferred options in 'preferred_options.txt'.
-Each file will contain structured data in a simple format (e.g., JSON or CSV) to facilitate easy reading and writing.",
+"Data Storage": "All data will be stored in local text files.
+User accounts will be stored in 'users.txt', trip details in 'trips.txt', and saved options in 'saved_options.txt'.
+This choice simplifies data management and retrieval, making the application efficient and easy to maintain without the overhead of a SQL database.",

-"File list": ["main.py", "templates/login.html", "templates/registration.html", "templates/trip_input.html", "templates/suggestions.html", "users.txt", "trips.txt", "preferred_options.txt"],
+"File list": ["main.py", "templates/login.html", "templates/register.html", "templates/trip_input.html", "templates/results.html", "users.txt", "trips.txt", "saved_options.txt"],

 "Data structures and interfaces": " classDiagram